 - List of Victorian Roads being upgraded from 2017

 Improving road infrastructure is a vital part of the Towards Zero approach. $1 billion is being invested into making Victorian roads safer for people to use.
 The Safe System Road Infrastructure Program (SSRIP) is a partnership between the TAC and VicRoads to deliver safe road infrastructure throughout Victoria.
-As part of SSRIP, wire rope safety barriers are being installed in the centre of high-risk rural roads as they are a proven treatment to save lives on our roads.
+Wire rope safety barriers are being installed in the centre of high-risk rural roads as they are a proven treatment to save lives on our roads.
 They prevent vehicles from leaving the road, and potentially hitting unforgiving roadside objects or rolling over.

 Why use Flexible Safety Barrier?

 Wire Rope Safety Barriers, also known as flexible barriers, are road barriers made up of four tensioned wire ropes supported by steel posts.
 They are described as flexible because they stretch and absorb the force of the crash.
 The barriers use a dual mechanism to slow down and divert excessive force away from the people inside the vehicles.
 The ropes deflect and absorb the energy and the posts collapse, slowing down and redirecting the vehicle away from the hazard with very little rebound.
 Research has proven the wire rope safety barrier as the most forgiving system, with people more likely to survive than other available road barriers.

 After significant research by Monash University Accident Research Centre (MUARC) into Wire Rope barriers, the findings demonstrate they can significantly reduce the risk of death and serious injury in crashes.
 It shows that flexible barriers are superior, compared with concrete and Steel W-beam barriers, because:

 - they dissipate the energy of a crash away from people in cars and